37 Ways To Intentionally Celebrate Black History Month

 Black History Month is an annual celebration in the United States that recognizes the history, culture, and contributions of Black Americans every February

-Although we certainly don’t need an awareness holiday to embrace and honor Black history, this month is an opportunity to reconcile with the past, pave the way for a more just future, and celebrate all the amazing figures who have taken their place in the annals of Black History.
+Of course, we don’t need an awareness holiday to embrace and honor Black history, but this month provides an opportunity to reconcile with the past, pave the way for a more just future, and celebrate all the amazing figures who have taken their place in the annals of Black History.

 The truth is, many of us are woefully unaware of the depth, breadth, and relevance of Black history.
 While we still work to remind our loved ones and colleagues that the need for racial justice is as present and persistent as ever, it’s also difficult for us to comprehend just how recently so much of Black history has taken place.